 A black and white portrait of a trans woman named Paula, made by veteran lesbian filmmaker Marguerite Paris.
 This very early, non-exploitative representation of an ordinary well-adjusted transgender person is historically significant for its treatment of the subject.
 Paris produced, directed, shot, and edited this film, which, unlike other versions, allowed the individual to tell a personal story, without resorting to spectacle or focusing on performativity.
 Through Paris’s lens, we are given real insight into both the era and Paula’s sense of self.

-Special Guest: Jim Hubbard
+Special Guest: Jim Hubbard, Filmmaker/Programmer

 The Woman’s Film

-Louise Alaimo, Judy Smith, Ellen Sorin (Filmmakers)
+Louise Alaimo, Judith Smith, Ellen Sorin (Filmmakers)

 1970, 40 min.